 The Indiana Board of Pharmacy, in anticipation of the mandatory electronic prescribing requirements effective Jan.
-1, 2021, has promulgated emergency rules that allow practitioners to apply for a waiver from e-prescribing.
-The statutorily created exemptions to the e-prescribing requirements may be found at IC 25-1-9.3-9; with authority granted to the Board of Pharmacy, in consultation with the Medical Licensing Board, to create a waiver which prescribers may apply for if they are unable to initially comply with the e-prescribing requirement.
+1, 2022, has promulgated emergency rules that allow practitioners to apply for a waiver from e-prescribing controlled substances.
+Statutorily created exemptions to the e-prescribing requirements may be found at IC 25-1-9.3-9; with authority granted to the Board of Pharmacy, in consultation with the Medical Licensing Board, to create a waiver which prescribers may apply for if they are unable to initially comply with the e-prescribing requirement.
 A copy of the rule may be found HERE.

-1. The practitioner should login to, or create, their AccessIndiana account at the link above.
+1. The Prescriber should login to, or create, their AccessIndiana account at the link above.

 2. Once logged in, select 'Initial Applications' from the left-hand column.